 There are five total components of the association model results in a successful CITRUS run.
 They are:

 - featurePlots...pdf - used as a visualization of the clusters in the tree that are part of the significant results.
+This visualization can be used to focus attention on particular areas of the tree before interpreting the plots of CITRUS trees colored by channel.

 - features...csv - spreadsheet detailing samples and the relevant statistics for significant clusters.
 Note that median values for channels are transformed according to scale settings at the time the CITRUS run was started.